 But there are a significant number of young British Muslims, and in fact, individuals of all faiths who desire to regularly practice their beliefs.
 Personally, although I am not by any stretch of the imagination a hugely religious individual, I still do feel that faith is a massive part of me.
 It is inherently entrenched within my persona and it defines who I am.
 I can understand then, why individuals would openly sacrifice some personal traits in order to supposedly ‘better’ themselves into individuals of greater faith.

 But I like to think that true faith enhances spirit, not dims it.
-The problems of following strict protocols and practices is that sometimes the true essence of faith is lost, and all that remains is a mechanized wheel that simply jars against its neighboring cogs.
+The problems of following strict protocols and practices are that sometimes the true essence of faith is lost, and all that remains is a mechanized wheel that simply jars against its neighbouring cogs.

 The problem lies in finding the right balance between faith and the self.
 It is simply a trial and error process for most people, and sometimes it can help to know what you absolutely do not want in order to fully realise what you do.